AbsaOSS/spark-data-standardization/src/main/scala/za/co/absa/standardization/adr/001-infinity-support-iso-pattern-defaults/Infinity-support-iso.md

 # Outcome

-InfinitySupport replaced with class providing unified `replaceInfinitySymbols` method with a conversion function, which is extended by InfinitySupportIso which implements the date/time algorithm to parse infinity values matching the input pattern using `defaultInfinityValueInjecction` else use `isoCast` for ISO-formatted infinity values using `isOfISODateFormat` and `isOfISOTimestampFormat` to detect SO formats
+InfinitySupport replaced with class providing unified `replaceInfinitySymbols` method with a conversion function, which is extended by InfinitySupportIso which implements the date/time algorithm to parse infinity values matching the input pattern using `defaultInfinityValueInjection` else use `isoCast` for ISO-formatted infinity values using `isOfISODateFormat` and `isOfISOTimestampFormat` to detect SO formats

 TypeParser continues orchestrating standardisation and delegating Parsers for source to target types.